m4zt/CUSTOMBATTLER/README.txt

 IMPLEMENTATIONS:
 (will change with more updates in the future)
 - Settings button in main menu to change settings regarding script
-- Ability to create new characters to play as
+- Ability to create new characters to play as (will have to create through raw.lua)
 - Ability to change weapons visually
 - Ability to change moves visually
 - Ability to change sounds (only ones uploaded before the Roblox audio update)